-If you would like to take a commercial learner's permit, the Milford and Wilmington Service Centers are open to exclusively serve commercial drivers.
+If you would like to take a commercial learner's permit, you will need to make a reservation.

 To prepare for your CLP knowledge exam, click here.

 To study for your for your CLP knowledge exam, the CDL Manual can be found here.

 Online CDL Renewal